 PROLONGED EXPOSURE TO LOUD NOISE MAY CAUSE PERMANENT HEARING LOSS!
 Tractors with or without an Implement attached can often be noisy enough to cause permanent hearing loss.
 We recommend that you always wear hearing protection if the noise in the Operator's position exceeds 80db.
 Noise over 85db over an extended period of time will cause severe hearing loss.
 Noise over 90db adjacent to the Operator over an extended period of time will cause permanent or total hearing loss.

 NOTE: Hearing loss from loud noise [from tractors, chain saws, radios, and other such sources close to the ear] is cumulative over a lifetime without hope of natural recovery.
-(SG-I7)str high speeds.
-Understand the Tractor and Implement and how it handles before transporting on streets and highways.
-Make sure the Tractor steering and brakes are
+(SG-I7)str before transporting on streets and highways.
+Make sure the Tractor steering and brakes are in good condition and operate properly.

 Transport only at speeds where you can maintain control of the equipment.
+Serious accidents and injuries can result from operating this equipment at high speeds.
+Understand the Tractor and Implement and how it handles